dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_vector_math.rst

 Here are nodes to move points along the normals of a mesh or points from the :doc:`Point Distribute </modeling/geometry_nodes/point/point_distribute>` node.
-First the normal attribute is moved to the *Point* domain.
+First the normal attribute is moved to the *point* domain.
 Then it is normalized, the length is changed, and it is added to the position.
 The *Factor* input could instead be an attribute to vary the displacement per point.